-The 26th Annual Tennessee River 600 will begin with check-in at Hampton Inn, Lenoir City, TN on Sunday, July 27th, 2022, and travel down river throughout the week ending in Paris Landing State Park.
-Participants pay a $400 registration fee per PWC with one rider.
-Additional riders (“doubling up”) pay a $100 fee.
-Although some meals are provided, participants are responsible for their own food, lodging, and fuel.
-If you’re pressed for time, you may participate for one day of your choice for $150.
+The 28th Annual Tennessee River 600 event will not be traveling the normal east-to-west or west-to-east routes in 2024.
+The event will begin with check-in at Hampton Inn, Lenoir City, TN on Sunday, July 21st, 2024, and will be traveling all over the eastern side of the state.
+Participants pay a $325 registration fee per PWC with up to one additional rider.
+Although some meals may be provided, participants are responsible for their own food, lodging, and fuel.
+If you’re pressed for time, you may participate for one day of your choice for $100.

 Families and support crew travel by land and meet riders at the overnight stops.
 Events are planned for participants at each stop, and sightseeing is a priority.
 In the past, the event has been fortunate to have doctors, emergency medical technicians (EMT’s), mechanics, and other professionals riding the river to assist with any health issues or watercraft failures.
 Past participants have included a dog riding with his master, an 82-year-old man from Alabama, and a 4-year-old boy accompanied by his dad.